-- FutureEd published “What Congressional Covid Funding Means for K-12 Schools” which lists 12 allowable uses of the $13.2 billion dedicated to K-12 relief in the CARES Act.
-The resource also covers funding implications for students with disabilities, child nutrition and student-based health care, information on Rethink K-12 School Models grant, and includes state-by-state education stabilization fund amounts as reported by the Center on Budget and Policy Priorities.
-The resource was last updated June 19.
+- FutureEd updated “What Congressional Covid Funding Means for K-12 Schools” that lists 12 allowable uses of the $13.2 billion dedicated to K-12 relief in the CARES Act.
+The resource also covers funding implications for students with disabilities, child nutrition and student-based health care, information on the Rethink K-12 School Models grant, and includes state-by-state education stabilization fund amounts as reported by the Center on Budget and Policy Priorities.

 - This Education Week article features analysis on the economic impact that CARES Act funds will have on states’ school funding.

-- The American Council on Education created a searchable database simulating and forecasting the distribution of CARES Act funds to higher education institutions, available here.
+- The American Council on Education created a searchable database simulating and forecasting the distribution of CARES Act funds to higher education institutions.

-- Bellwether Education Partners is releasing a series of briefs on CARES Act funding to help state and local policymakers make informed decisions about how to use the funds.
+- Bellwether Education Partners released a series of briefs on CARES Act funding to help state and local policymakers make informed decisions about how to use the funds.